-The following picture shows a simplified summary of the Group's corporate and financing structure as of December 31, 2012.
+The following picture shows a simplified summary of the Group's corporate and financing structure as of December 31, 2013.
 The following picture does not include all of the debt obligations of the Group.
 For further information on the Group's capitalization and debt obligations, see "Capitalization".

-- (1) In connection with the Acquisition in September 2011, NorCell S.à r.I contributed with SEK 4,374 million (through an equity contribution of SEK 1,341 million and a subordinated shareholder loan of SEK 3,033 million) to NorCell Sweden Holding 1 AB and was further on-lent as intercompany loans through to NorCell Sweden Holding 3 AB (publ).
-In January 2012, funds of the amount of SEK 101 million (including accrued interest of SEK 1 million) were returned to NorCell S.à r.I. from the CDK Overfunding Account as a result of the cancellation of the CDK Acquisition.
-Furthermore, part of the loan was returned to NorCell S.à r.I. in connection with the issuance of the Senior PIK Notes as described in note 3 below.
-As of December 31, 2012, the shareholder loan from NorCell S.à r.I. to NorCell Sweden Holding 1 AB was converted into preference shares. - (2) As of November 21, 2012 NorCell 1B AB (publ) issued Senior PIK Notes of EUR 250 million.
+- (1) In connection with the Acquisition in September, 2011, NorCell S.à r.l contributed with SEK 4,374 million (through an equity contribution of SEK 1,341 million and a subordinated shareholder loan of SEK 3,033 million) to NorCell Sweden Holding 1 AB and was further on-lent as intercompany loans through to NorCell Sweden Holding 3 AB (publ).
+In January 2012, funds of the amount of SEK 101 million (including accrued interest of SEK 1 million) were returned to NorCell S.à r.l. from the CDK Overfunding Account as a result of the cancellation of the CDK Acquisition.
+Furthermore, part of the loan was returned to NorCell S.à r.l. in connection with the issuance of the Senior PIK Notes as described in note 3 below.
+As of December 31, 2012, the shareholder loan from NorCell S.à r.l. to NorCell Sweden Holding 1 AB was converted into preference shares. - (2) As of November 21, 2012 NorCell 1B AB (publ) issued Senior PIK Notes of EUR 250 million.
 The net proceeds of EUR 245 million were on-lent as a subordinated intercompany loan to NorCell Sweden Holding 2 AB (publ).
 The amount of EUR 245 million was concurrently repaid to NorCell 1B AB (publ) through the repayment of subordinated intercompany loans.
-NorCell 1B AB (publ) used the proceeds to fully repay the amounts outstanding under the previous PIK Loan (including accrued interest) and to partially repay the existing intercompany loan owed to NorCell Sweden Holding 1 AB. - (3) In June 2012, the four wholly owned subsidiaries Nordic Cable Acquisition Company AB, corporate identity number 556689-2070, Nordic Communication Services AB, corporate identity number 556669-4633, Com Hem Communications AB, corporate identity number 556635-7231 and Com Hem Holding AB corporate identity number 556469-3017, were merged with Nordic Cable Acquisition Company Sub-Holding AB, corporate identity number 556689-2104.
+NorCell 1B AB (publ) used the proceeds to fully repay the amounts outstanding under the previous PIK Loan (including accrued interest) and to partially repay the existing intercompany loan owed to NorCell Sweden Holding 1 AB.
+NorCell 1B AB (publ) elected to pay interest in pay-in-kind interest by increasing the amount of the Senior PIK Notes on June 1, 2013, and December 1, 2013.
+As a result the nominal amount has increased from EUR 250 million to EUR 283 million as of December 31, 2013.
+Consequently, the subordinated intercompany loan to NorCell Sweden Holding 2 AB (publ) has increased from EUR 245 million to EUR 278 million as of December 31, 2013. - (3) In June, 2012, the four wholly owned subsidiaries Nordic Cable Acquisition Company AB, corporate identity number 556689-2070, Nordic Communication Services AB, corporate identity number 556669-4633, Com Hem Communications AB, corporate identity number 556669-3017, were merged with Nordic Cable Acquisition Company Sub-Holding AB, corporate identity number 556689-2104.
 Subsequently to the merger, Nordic Cable Acquisition Company Sub-Holding was renamed to Com Hem Holding AB.